marcelocra/dotfiles/copy-pastes/linuxmint-21-new-install.md

 `•%n%a%n%d%n%b%n•%n%H%n%M%n%S%n•`

-You might need to add some spaces around stuff for it to appear correctly.
+You might need to add some spaces around stuff for it to appear correctly, like so:

+`  •%n%a%n %d%n%b%n  •%n %H%n %M%n %S%n  •`

 Notice that there's a number of `%n` in the format, which behaves like `\n` (adding new lines), as I use the menu bar vertically to the left.
 If you prefer